 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

 - Employers and claimants may waive the right to receive written notices or determinations by certified mail.
-See Unemployment Claims.
+See Filing Claims.

-- Louisiana employers must comply with specific recordkeeping, notice and posting requirements related to unemployment insurance.
-See Recordkeeping; Notice and Posting Requirements.
+- Louisiana employers must comply with specific notice, posting and recordkeeping requirements related to unemployment insurance.
+See Notice and Posting Requirements; Recordkeeping Requirements.